alphaboost33/OBS-LiveCut/README.md

 ---

-## 🔒 Privacy & Transparency
-We believe in user privacy and security.
-* **Audit the Code:** The setup script is provided as a transparent `.bat` file.
-You can open it in any text editor (like Notepad) to see exactly what it does before running it.
-* **Custom Setup:** For maximum privacy, we provide the `setup_instructions.txt` file.
-You can copy the code from there into your own `.bat` file to ensure you know exactly what is running on your machine.
-* **No Hidden Actions:** The script only performs three tasks: downloads FFmpeg from the official source, moves it to your C: drive, and updates your Windows Path.

----

 ## 💎 Why OBS LiveCut?
+* **No Hidden Actions:** The `.bat` script only performs three tasks: downloads FFmpeg from the official source, moves it to your C: drive, and updates your Windows Path.
 * **Zero Data Loss (Safety First):** The plugin **never** touches your original file.
 It creates a brand new `_FinalTrimmed` version.
 If anything goes wrong, your raw footage is 100% safe.
 * **Pro Hotkeys:** Bind **Cut 10s**, **Cut 30s**, and **Pause / Resume** to any key or mouse button.
 It works even while you are tabbed into a game.
 * **Frame-Perfect Sync:** Uses a high-end FFmpeg filter engine to ensure your audio and video stay perfectly aligned with zero lag.